Wizna/Wizna.github.io/_posts/Learning/Review/Recommendation/2024-04-02-Multi-objective Fusion in Recommendation System.md

 #### 2.1 Raw score

 Use the predicted score directly.
 Pro is that we have keep the information of predicted score.
 The con is that we must handle different scale by normalization.
 Mean predicted effective view rate maybe is 0.4, but like rate is around 0.01.
-A isotonic funciton is applied on the score.
+A isotonic function is applied on the score.

 Cons:

 - The physical meaning, order of magnitude and distribution of different targets can be significantly different.
 Directly ensemble of raw scores will cause some of targets to fail.

-- Explicit feedback behaviours, e.g. like, report, varies greatly among different users.
+- Explicit feedback behaviors, e.g. like, report, varies greatly among different users.
 Thus a fixed weight $\alpha$ is hard to choose.

 #### 2.2 Rank